 - 1. Report the incident immediately to the preceptor in charge of the clinical rotation. - 2.
-Report the incident to the appropriate person at the health care facility immediately after the exposure occurs. - 3.
+Report the incident to the appropriate person at the health care facility immediately after exposure occurs. - 3.
 Report the incident to the department of infection control and complete the appropriate exposure form.

-The faculty member will:
+The Clinical Coordinator will:

-- 1. Confer with the clinical facility's designated employee risk nurse. - 2.
+- 1. Confer with the clinical facility's designated employee risk nurse, or district chief. - 2.
 Write a complete report of the incident.